 Income to meet living costs is usually the most pressing financial concern.
 If the injured person has a claim accepted by ACC and was earning a wages or drawing income from a business, then they may be eligible for weekly compensation.
 If an injured person is not eligible for weekly compensation, then application for a WINZ benefit will have to be made.
-The liaison officer can advise you on these matters including referring you on for budgeting assistance or other professional help as may be required.
+Our Community Navigators can advise you on these matters including referring you on for budgeting assistance or other professional help as may be required.

 Assisting you with legal issues